 Not long ago I was interviewing Kevin Berk, founder and CEO of ServiceGuru, on Amazing Business Radio.
 We were talking about the word fine.
-He commented that it is a four letter that begins with the letter F that you never want to hear from your customer.
-I then joked that fine is the “F-Bomb” […]
+He commented that it is a four-letter that begins with the letter F that you never want to hear from your customer.
+I then joked that fine is the “F-Bomb” of […]

 Ask someone how their experience with your company is.
 If they say, “Fine,” and you dig a little deeper, you may find out things really aren’t so fine.

 I Googled the word fine and found that the word is an adjective that means “high quality.”
 That may be true if you’re talking about a “fine-looking haircut.”
 However, as just mentioned, that may not always be the case, especially when it comes to business and customer service.

 “How’s your experience?
 “Fine.”